Daily tips and tricks from the experts at Adafruit!

 The number of supported microcontrollers and Single Board Computers (SBC) grows every week.
 This section outlines which boards have been included in CircuitPython or added to CircuitPython.org.

-This week there were (#/no) new boards added:
+This week there were no new boards.

 Note: For non-Adafruit boards, please use the support forums of the board manufacturer for assistance, as Adafruit does not have the hardware to assist in troubleshooting.